QI2lab/localize-psf/README.md

 modified version of [GPUfit](https://github.com/QI2lab/Gpufit) must be installed.
 For installation instructions see the links above.

+# Examples
+Scripts illustrating example usage of localize-psf are available in [examples](examples).
+Associated data necessary to run some of these examples can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.10022862).
+These scripts assume this data has been placed in a directory called `examples/data`

+# Contents

 ## [localize.py](localize.py)
 Tools for localizing diffraction limited spots from image data.
 This is primarily intended as support for FISH spot finding and PSF fitting.
 This code is also the basis of